Principal Legal Framework

 Furthermore, the Commission can impose additional measures on banks that have a Liquidity Coverage Ratio of less than 90%.

 Banks in Mexico must have certain minimum levels of capital.
+Banks capitalisation rules follow the Basel III risk-based capital regulations issued by the Basel Committee on Banking Supervision.
 Capital requirements concern both a minimum equity capital and regulatory capital amounts.
 Capitalisation is an important indicator of a bank’s financial health, a reduction of which, depending on its level, could:

 Once a bank’s capitalisation index falls below 10.5%, said bank will be subject to minimal corrective measures or special additional corrective measures imposed by the Commission, depending on its actual level of capitalisation.
 Minimal corrective measures include: